Dental Malpractice Insurance for Dentists

-Of course, you hope that you will never have to use your malpractice insurance but having it there can safeguard you against high fees and claim expenses associated with a malpractice lawsuit.
-It will also provide you with a legal professional to fight on your behalf against invalid claims against you.
+Of course, you hope you will never have to use your malpractice insurance, but having it there can safeguard you against high fees and claim expenses associated with a malpractice lawsuit.
+It will also provide you with a legal professional to fight against invalid claims against you.

 Malpractice suits are likely more common than you imagine

-It actually surprises many people that malpractice suits are really common.
-According to Sara Charles, an MD Physician with the Litigation Stress Resource Center, there were 16,337 instances of medical malpractice payments between 2006 to 2017 out of the 19,755 working dentists meaning that there is a high chance of you facing a malpractice lawsuit.
+It surprises many people that malpractice suits are prevalent.
+According to Sara Charles, an MD Physician with the Litigation Stress Resource Center, there were 16,337 medical malpractice payments between 2006 to 2017 out of the 19,755 working dentists, meaning there is a high chance of you facing a malpractice lawsuit.
 Malpractice insurance is essential protection for you.

-Litigation stress is a negative emotion and physical reaction that comes when you have a lawsuit or have the fear of continuous lawsuits.
-Out of all the defendants, about 95% said that they had some measurable physical or emotional reaction when a lawsuit was filed against them.
-Litigating stress can bring a negative effect when you have to cope with normal events and communicate with others and it also stops you to concentrate well.
-This can negatively impact your ability to properly do your job.
+Litigation stress is a negative emotion and physical reaction when you have a lawsuit or fear ongoing lawsuits.
+Out of all the defendants, about 95% said they had some measurable physical or emotional reaction when a lawsuit was filed against them.
+Litigating stress can negatively affect you when you have to cope with regular events and communicate with others, and it also stops you from concentrating well.
+This can negatively impact your ability to do your job correctly.

 What is and isn’t under malpractice insurance?

-Your individual plan will be according to your specific needs and might differ depending on what is and what is not part of the coverage.
-However, the following elements of a malpractice suit may be part of the coverage at least in some kind of form by your malpractice insurance:
+Your individual plan will be according to your specific needs and might differ depending on what is and is not part of the coverage.
+However, the following elements of a malpractice suit may be part of the coverage, at least in some kind form by your malpractice insurance:

 - Damages if found liable for malpractice